Getting around Greece: Transportation Tips

 Greece is blessed with dramatic mountain and coastal scenery, which is undoubtedly a joy to drive through.
 You should, however, bear in mind that it has one of the highest fatal accident rates in Europe.
 Local driving habits can be atrocious; overtaking on bends, barging out from side roads and failing to signal manoeuvres are common practices.
 Drunk driving is also a major issue, especially on Sunday afternoons, public holidays or late at night.

 Road conditions can be very poor, from bad surfaces and inadequate signposting to unmarked railway crossings.
-There is a limited but growing number of motorways on which tolls (€2–3) are levied, adding over €30, for example on the drive from Athens to Thessaloníki.
-Fuel, whether regular unleaded (amólyvdhi), super or diesel, is currently over €1.65 per litre across the country, often €1.80-plus in remoter areas.
-Be aware that many petrol stations close after 8pm and on Sundays, meaning quite a hunt in rural areas at those times.
+There is a limited but growing number of motorways on which tolls are levied, adding noticeably to the cost of the drive from Athens to Thessaloníki, for example.
+Fuel, whether regular unleaded (amólyvdhi), super or diesel, is more expensive in remoter areas.
+Be aware that many petrol stations close after 8pm and on Sundays.

 Rules of the road